 Cancer is a mysterious and complicated disease, with many different types and causes.
 Researchers are still trying to track down all of the environmental effects that can lead to the disease, as anything from what someone eats to where they live determines the probability of developing cancer.
-A recent paper published in The International Journal of Astrobiology looked at data for cancer deaths from around the world for the past 140 years, and found a strong correlation between rises in cancer deaths and the amount of cosmic rays emitted by the Sun.
+A paper published in 2007 in the International Journal of Astrobiology looked at data for cancer deaths from around the world for the past 140 years, and found a strong correlation between rises in cancer deaths and the variation over time in the amount of galactic cosmic rays we encounter here on Earth.

-In a paper titled, Correlation of a 140-year global time signature in cancer mortality birth cohorts with galactic cosmic ray variation by Dr. David A. Juckett from the Barros Research Institute at Michigan State University, he showed that the amount of deaths due to cancer on a global scale was higher when the cosmic rays coming from the Sun were more numerous.
+In a paper titled, Correlation of a 140-year global time signature in cancer mortality birth cohorts with galactic cosmic ray variation by Dr. David A. Juckett from the Barros Research Institute at Michigan State University, he showed that the amount of deaths due to cancer on a global scale was higher when the background cosmic rays originating from outside the Solar System were more numerous.

 The study looked at available cancer death data from the United States, United Kingdom, Australia, Canada and New Zealand for the past 100-140 years.
-These data were compared with the amount of cosmic rays coming from the Sun during the same period, taken from analysis of ice core samples from Greenland and Antarctica.
+These data were compared with the amount of variations in galactic cosmic rays during the same period, taken from analysis of ice core samples from Greenland and Antarctica.

 Dr. Juckett showed that as the amount of cosmic ray activity increased, the number of people who died from cancer was also higher.
 There are two peaks in cosmic ray activity during this point, around 1800 and 1900, and a low point around 1860.
 The total deaths due to cancer were highest, though, around 1830 and 1930, and lowest in the 1890’s.